Romern/syncMyMoodle/README.md

 ### Manual installation

-If you like living on the bleeding edge you can also clone or download the source directly and setup everything manually. syncMyMoodle requires some dependencies which can be installed using `pip` or your distro's package manager (`apt`, `dnf`, `pacman`, etc.).
+If you are living on the bleeding edge, you can also download the source code directly and build everything by yourself.

+*syncMyMoodle* [dependencies] can be installed using `pip` or your distro's package manager (`apt`, `dnf`, `pacman`, etc.).

 To install the requirements using pip execute the following command from the repository root.